SEPARATION AND SETTLEMENT AGREEMENT

 (a) The Parties agree that, except as provided in this Agreement, there are no further sums or benefits due or owing to Employee pursuant to this Agreement or any prior employment agreement, amendment to such agreement, or any other legal or contractual obligation.

-(b) The Parties agree that, except for the Confidential Information and Invention Assignment Agreement executed by Employee on September 12, 2013 (the "CIIAA"), which shall remain in full force and effect, any other agreements shall be of no further effect as of the date of this Agreement (other than Employee’s post-termination obligations under Sections 9 and 15 of the Employment Agreement and any indemnification/advancement agreements including the one attached as Exhibit B to the Employment Agreement, a copy of which was filed with the 10-Q as Exhibit 10.3 on August 7, 2015, which shall remain in full force and effect).
+(b) The Parties agree that any other agreements shall be of no further effect as of the date of this Agreement (other than the parties the provisions set forth Sections 7, 8, 9 and 11 of the Employment Agreement, and any indemnification/advancement agreements, which shall remain in full force and effect).

 4. Release of Claims.
 In consideration for the obligations of the Company set forth in this Agreement, Employee, on behalf of himself, and his respective heirs, executors, officers, directors, shareholders, employees, agents and consultants, investors, stockholders, administrators and assigns, as may be applicable, hereby fully and forever release the Company and its respective heirs, executors, officers, directors, employees, agents, investors, stockholders, administrators, parent, subsidiary and affiliate companies, predecessor and successor companies and assigns, of and from any claim, duty, obligation or cause of action relating to any matters of any kind that any of them may possess arising from any omissions, acts or facts that have occurred from the beginning of time up until and including the date of this Agreement including, without limitation: